Normal Size Of Prostate Gland In Cc

 Historical Context

 The study of the prostate gland dates back to ancient times, with early physicians recognizing its existence and role in male health.
-However, it wasn't until the 18th and 19th centuries that significant advancements were made in understanding its anatomy and function.
+That said, it wasn't until the 18th and 19th centuries that significant advancements were made in understanding its anatomy and function.
 In the 20th century, medical science developed more sophisticated diagnostic tools and treatments for prostate-related conditions, including BPH and prostate cancer.
 Today, ongoing research continues to enhance our understanding of the prostate and improve the methods for diagnosing and treating prostate disorders.

 Essential Concepts